DylanCarver9706/Wireframe-To-API-Converter/README.md

 ## Usage

-- Visit `https://wireframe-to-api-converter.com/how-to-use` to view the Wireframe to API Converter instructions.
+- Visit the [How To](https://wireframe-to-api-converter.com/how-to-use) section of the website to view the Wireframe to API Converter instructions.

 ## Contact